-Campaign literature supporting Student member candidates for school council elections may only be distributed and posted in certain places and times as designated by the principal of your school.
+Campaign literature supporting student member candidates for school council elections may only be distributed and posted in certain places and times as designated by the principal of your school.
 School resources may not be used to support candidates.

-The principal may invite candidates to prepare a brief statement to be distributed with each ballot paper.
-The length is specified by the principal and is usually no longer than 150 words.
+The principal may invite candidates to prepare a brief written statement to be distributed with each ballot paper.
+The length of the candidate statement is specified by the principal and is usually no longer than 150 words.